-This page serves as a portfolio of projects that I have done from the early undergraduate days, when I was first exposed to large-scale data analysis and the R language, until the end of my Ph.D. journey.
-Projects whose data are non-proprietary are open-source and put on GitHub.
-Respective publications are also listed, if available.
+This page showcases the portfolio of data science projects that I have worked on since the early undergraduate days, when I was first exposed to data analysis using R, until my professional life today.
+Projects whose data are non-proprietary are put on my public GitHub repos.
+Respective publications and/or patents are also listed, if applicable.
 All projects are listed in reverse chronological order.

 - Law Enforcement Resource Optimization

 - Real-time Dwell Time Prediction Using Passive Wi-Fi Data

 - Human Mobility Analytics